Waddah-JD/russian-vocabulary-flash-cards-server/README.md

 ## Deployment

-this repo is a submodule in https://github.com/Waddah-JD/russian-vocabulary-flash-cards, all deployments happen on parent repo
+this repo is a submodule in https://github.com/Waddah-JD/russian-vocabulary-flash-cards, all deployments happen on parent repo (check https://github.com/Waddah-JD/russian-vocabulary-flash-cards#deployment)